 - As the execution of the 1990 GPA and the sale deeds in the present cases was denied by the plaintiff, it became necessary for the plaintiff to examine the attesting witnesses of the disputed documents to establish her allegation about its non-execution.
 However, both the attesting witnesses were not examined.

-“The trial Court had justly placed the initial burden of proof upon the plaintiff as it was her case that the subject documents were forged or product of fraud and moreso because the documents bore her signature.
+“The trial Court had justly placed the initial burden of proof upon the plaintiff as it was her case that the subject documents were forged or product of fraud and more so because the documents bore her signature.
 The first appellate Court did not elaborate on that aspect.
 Even assuming that the burden had shifted upon the defendants, the witness identifying signatures of the dead attesting witness was examined by the defendants.
 Therefore, the documents stood proved and the burden was duly discharged by the defendants.”

-- The evidence of plaintiff’s deed writer (PW4) unveiled that the stated documents were prepared on the basis of instructions of the plaintiff and had been duly executed by her in the presence of the attesting witnesses.
+- The evidence of the plaintiff’s deed writer (PW4) unveiled that the stated documents were prepared on the basis of instructions of the plaintiff and had been duly executed by her in the presence of the attesting witnesses.

 “… the trial Court and the first appellate Court had relied upon the evidence of PW4.
-The High Court, however, proceeded on surmises and conjectures and took a view which is perverse and tenuous.
-In that, the ground on which the High Court rejected the evidence of PW4 is that he was known to the defendant No. 4 since his school days.
+The High Court, however, proceeded on surmises and conjectures and took a view that is perverse and tenuous.
+In that, the ground on which the High Court rejected the evidence of PW4 is that he was known to defendant No. 4 since his school days.
 We do not find it to be a correct approach to disregard the credible testimony of the witness examined by the plaintiff herself (without declaring him as a hostile witness) and especially when it had come on record that the said scribe is a regular deed writer at the Tehsil complex, Dasuya.
 Notably, PW4 had not been declared hostile at the instance of the plaintiff and as such, this part of his testimony would be staring at the plaintiff.”

 - Since the attesting witness had proved the execution of the sale deeds, the primary onus upon the plaintiff had not shifted unto the defendants.
 Further, the plaintiff was obliged to rebut the positive evidence produced by the defendants regarding payment of consideration amount to the plaintiff; but also ought to have independently proved her case of non-receipt of the consideration amount.

-Concluding that the plaintiff failed to prove that her signatures on the subject documents are forged, the Court reiterated that the standard of proof required in a civil dispute is preponderance of probabilities and not beyond reasonable doubt.
+Concluding that the plaintiff failed to prove that her signatures on the subject documents are forged, the Court reiterated that the standard of proof required in a civil dispute is the preponderance of probabilities and not beyond a reasonable doubt.